How do I write a will?

 6. Store your will safely

-Keep the will in a safe place (e.g., with a solicitor, a will storage service, or at home).
-Inform your executors where it is stored.
+Keep the will in a safe place.
+This might be with a solicitor, a will storage service, or somewhere secure at home.
+Be sure to let your executors know where it is stored.

 7. Update your will when necessary

-Review your will after major life events (marriage, divorce, birth of children, significant asset changes).
+Review your will after major life events (such as marriage, divorce, birth of children, significant asset changes).
 Create a new will or add a codicil if changes are required.

 Do I need a solicitor to write a will?

-No, you do not need a solicitor to write a will in the UK.
-You can write a will yourself, and as long as it meets the legal requirements, it will be valid.
+No. In the UK, you do not need a solicitor to write a will.
+You can write a will yourself; there are templates you can download to help you.
+As long as the document meets the legal requirements, it will be valid.

 Assets

-Property: Include any real estate, vehicles, or other property
+Property: Include any real estate or other property

 Savings and investments: Include any money you have saved, as well as any stocks, bonds, mutual funds, or cryptocurrencies